daivik05/Hashcat-password-cracking/README.md

 - **Hashcat**: Download and install Hashcat on your system.
 You can find installation instructions for various operating systems on the [Hashcat website](https://hashcat.net/hashcat/).

 - **Hashed Passwords**: Obtain the hashed passwords that you want to crack.
 These hashes can be obtained from password dumps or security assessments.
-You can use the [newhash.hash](newhash.hash) file for example or you can obtain any hash files form different resources.
+You can use the [example1.hash](example1.hash) file for example or you can obtain any hash files form different resources.

 - **Wordlist (Optional)**: Optionally, you can create or obtain a wordlist containing potential passwords.
 Hashcat uses wordlists for dictionary attacks.You can use the [example.dict](example.dict) file or create your own or obtain one from different available resources.